Gordon Waddell: Education

-Waddell was educated at St. Mary's School, Melrose and Fettes College, Edinburgh before attending Pembroke College, Cambridge, where he obtained a BA degree in Law.
+Waddell was born in Glasgow.
+He was educated at St. Mary's School, Melrose and Fettes College, Edinburgh before attending Pembroke College, Cambridge, where he obtained a BA degree in Law.
 Waddell also later studied for an MBA at Stanford University.

 Rugby Union career

 Between 1958 and 1961 Waddell won 3 blues for Cambridge at Fly Half.
 The 1961 Cambridge side is considered one of the finest ever Varsity Match sides and they are still to this day the only unbeaten Varsity XV in history-).